asciiflix/server/docs/REST-API/user.md

 ````

 # Get Private User
-To get more Information about an user, you can use the Endpont ``/secure/user/getUser`` with a GET request and Informations like email etc. Only the user itself can access his private Information.
+To get more Information about an user, you can use the Endpont ``/secure/user/getUser`` with a GET request and Information like email etc. Only the user itself can access his private Information.
 The JWT Token has to be linked to the requested user.
 ## Usage
 Just call ``/secure/user/getUser?id={{userID}}`` with a GET Request and the JWT-Token in the Header ``Token``.
 ## Response